 All of the above are an invaluable part of marketing your business.
 If you’ve never done a brand photoshoot before, I highly recommend looking for a photographer whose aesthetic matches your own and getting on their calendar.

 I also suggest doing at least 2 to 3 outfit changes so that your photos will have greater variety and longevity throughout the year.

 This one is exactly what it sounds like, and the best way to prepare for it is to think about what you do for your clients every day.
 Especially the things that they might not KNOW you’re doing for them.
 Here are some ideas:

 This is by no means an exhaustive list, so feel free to get creative, ask your team for suggestions, and have some fun with it.
 Believe me, if you and your team feel excited and involved, that energy will be tangible in your final photos—and irresistible to your dream clients!

-I’ll wrap things up here, but I hope this has inspired you to not only book your next brand photoshoot, but to give your shot list a lot of strategic thought.
-It’s true that the right photographer will help you compile a great shot list, but having your own ideas will make the magic even better!
+I’ll wrap things up here, but I hope this has inspired you to not only book your next brand photoshoot, but to give your shot list some strategic thought.
+It’s true that the right photographer will help you compile some great scenes, but having your own ideas will make the magic even better.
+And speaking of branding…